GradienceTeam/Gradience/docs/usage.rst

 🎨 Usage
 ========

-Gradience is splitted in 3 tabs plus some top level windows.
+Gradience is split in 3 tabs plus some top level windows.

 Colors
 ------